The BE Wise campaign strives to generate awareness of alcohol poisoning, how to avoid it, its signs, and how to respond

 Check out this video and learn more.
 Active Minds empowers students to change the perception about mental health on college campuses.

 The mission of the Syracuse University Counseling Center is to support and enhance student health and wellness by providing comprehensive mental health, substance abuse, and sexual assault/relationship violence related services.
 Operating within a multicultural framework and with a social justice orientation, the Counseling Center strives to assist students by providing support during times of crisis, providing advocacy when needed, facilitating problem resolution, enhancing coping skills, promoting personal growth, and supporting academic success.

 The vision of the Syracuse University Counseling Center is to provide students with innovative, progressive and comprehensive services within an integrated framework that promotes overall health and wellness.
 The Counseling Center strives to understand and support diversity and we are dedicated to creating an inclusive and welcoming environment that is safe and comfortable for all those whom we serve and with whom we interact.

-"Syracuse University strives towards a community free of harassment, harassment, discrimination, and sexual violence.
-Our Code of Ethical Conduct all of us will respect the rights and dignity of all people.
+"Syracuse University strives towards a community free of harassment, discrimination, and sexual violence.
+Our Code of Ethical Conduct provides that all of us will respect the rights and dignity of all people.
 It further provides that all of us support a respectful environment through our own actions, encourage respectful behavior in others, and speak out against hatred and bias.

-This Guide will assist you in complying with these and other University expectations and will provide you with information and resources if you have a concern about of sexual or relationship violence."
+This guide will assist you in complying with these and other University expectations and will provide you with information and resources if you have a concern about any form of sexual or relationship violence."